 Bear in mind that your phone needs to be unlocked, otherwise you won’t be able to use a local SIM card.
 I always buy my phones unlocked.
-In case you haven’t, ask your provider to unlock it or look for places online that are specialized in that.
+In case you haven’t, ask your provider to unlock it or look for places online that specialize in that.

 Tip: If you need to do work from your computer, but don’t have any wi-fi, only your local SIM card in your smartphone, you can use the data from your phone by tethering.
-Simply turn on ‘Personal hotspot’ under ‘Settings’ and connect to your phone by going to your computer wi-fi, select your phone and enter the password (which you can create on your phone).
+Simply turn on ‘Personal hotspot’ under ‘Settings’ and connect to your phone by going to your computer wi-fi, selecting your phone, and entering the password (which you can create on your phone).

 2. Data Roaming USB

 In case you want to be on the safe side and make sure that you always have an internet connection on your computer, too, you could bring a data roaming USB.
 You simply insert a SIM card, plug it into your laptop, and are good to go.

 These devices usually only provide internet access for the laptop where it’s plugged in.
 But there are a few options out there, like the Huawei WiFi USB, which allows you to connect up to 10 devices.